Soft-Contact/resto/specs/resto_json_api.md

 ### importCustomers

 For importing new and editing existing customers.
-Note: If serveral Restolution clients share the same API Key, the same customers will be imported identically to all clients.
+If serveral Restolution clients share the same API Key, the same customers will be imported identically to all clients.
 See also [Customer](#customer).

 parameters: